samjbro/airport-tech-test/readMe.md

   To ensure safety
   I want to prevent landing when weather is stormy

-User Stories (not implemented):

   As an air traffic controller
   To ensure safety
   I want to prevent landing when the airport is full